detekt/detekt/docs/pages/documentation/style.md

 Library updates can introduce naming clashes with your own classes which might result in compilation errors.

+**NOTE:** This rule is effectively overridden by the `NoWildcardImports` formatting rule (a wrapped KtLint rule).
+That rule will fail the check regardless of the whitelist configured here.
+Therefore if whitelist is needed `NoWildcardImports` rule should be disabled.

 **Severity**: Style

 **Debt**: 5min